medialab/xan/README.md

 (use --cheatsheet for a reminder of how the scripting language works)

-Note that most functions ignore null values (empty strings), but that functions operating on numbers will yield an error if encountering a string that cannot be safely parsed as a number.
+Note that most functions ignore empty values.
+This said, functions working on number will yield an error when encountering a string that cannot be safely parsed as a suitable number.

-You can always use `coalesce` to nudge values around and force aggregation functions to consider null values or make them avoid non-numerical values altogether.
+You can always cast values around and force aggregation functions to consider empty values or make them avoid non-numerical values altogether.

-Example: considering null values when computing a mean => 'mean(coalesce(number, 0))'
+For instance, considering null values when computing a mean is as easy as `mean(number || 0)`.

+Finally, note that expressions returning lists will be understood as multiplexed rows.
+This means that computing `cardinality([source, target])`, for instance, will return the number of nodes in a graph represented by a CSV edge list.

     - all(<expr>) -> bool
         Returns true if all elements returned by given expression are truthy.